Keyboard shortcuts

 Using Middleware with create_agent

-Pass middlewares through AgentOptions::middleware.
+Pass interceptors through AgentOptions::middleware.
 The agent graph wires them into both the model node and the tool node automatically.

 use synaptic::graph::{create_agent, AgentOptions};